10 Feb Celebration Cream Tart

 A variety of sweets, meringues and chocolates to suit your colour scheme

-- Lightly beat the eggs and iced water together, then add to the flour mixture and mix until just combined.
+- Lightly beat the egg and egg yolk together, then add to the flour mixture and mix until just combined.
 Do not overwork the dough.
 Divide the mixture into 2 flat discs, cover with clingfilm and refrigerate for 2 hours.

 - Print/draw and cut out your templates.
 There is enough dough to make 4 number biscuits or 2 large hearts with some dough leftover.
 My numbers were each just under an A4 size, and my heart was about 25cm x 25cm.

 - Working with 1 disc of dough, roll the biscuit dough between 2 sheets of greaseproof paper to 3mm thick.
 Trace around your template and remove any excess dough.
 Try to keep the edges as neat as possible!
 If the dough is too sticky after rolling, freeze it for 5 min before cutting out your shape.
 Carefully transfer to a baking tray (together with the underlayer of greaseproof paper).
 Prick all over with a fork.
 Roll the excess dough out and repeat with the same template.
 Refrigerate again for 1 hour.